iplass/package-iplass/README.md

 	docker run -e CATALINA_OPTS='-Dmtp.config=$IPLASS_HOME/conf/my-service-config.xml' ・・・

 #### Environment Variables ※3.0.10 or older versions
-for 3.0.10 or older versions, it is necssary to specify the following environment variables in command lines.
+for 3.0.10 or older versions, it is necessary to specify the following environment variables in command lines.

 - IPLASS_DB_TYPE (required)
 Specify the type of the Database.